multiversx/mx-bridge-eth-sc-rs/docs/relayer.md

 ) -> usize
 ```

-And that's about it for Elrond -> Ethereum transactions.
+And that's about it for MutiversX -> Ethereum transactions.
 The only thing you'll have to figure out yourself is how to decide which relayer executes the transaction and the steps required on the Ethereum side.

-## Ethereum -> Elrond transaction
+## Ethereum -> MutiversX transaction

 In this case the process is very simple, as most of the processing will happen on the Ethereum side.
 Once all that is complete, all the relayers have to do is propose a `BatchTransferEsdtToken` to the `MultiTransferEsdt` SC, with the appropriate receiver, token identifier and amount.
 When this action is executed, the user will receive their tokens.